shadow-dune/repeating-reminder-windows/README.md

 4. Run it using python
 5. Enjoy!
 ## Uses
-1. It can be used as a reminder to take a break while working for eye exercises, stretching, etc.
+1. It can be used as a reminder to take a break for eye exercises, stretching, etc while working